-In this webinar, panelists will explore short- and long-term strategies to grapple with the impact of historical and ongoing systemic racism in the U.S. workplace, and in health care specifically.
-They will hear a case study of one organization’s sometimes-painful efforts to think, talk, and act in new, meaningful ways around DEI, and will discuss their own organizations’ efforts to address their shortcomings.
-The panelists will provide practical ways palliative care leaders can start advancing DEI practices in hiring and retention, team culture and composition, and clinical care delivery.
+In this webinar, panelists explored short- and long-term strategies to grapple with the impact of historical and ongoing systemic racism in the U.S. workplace, and in health care specifically.
+They heard a case study of one organization’s sometimes-painful efforts to think, talk, and act in new, meaningful ways around DEI, and discussed their own organizations’ efforts to address their shortcomings.
+The panelists provided practical ways palliative care leaders can start advancing DEI practices in hiring and retention, team culture and composition, and clinical care delivery.

 Praba Koomson, DNP

 Director of Administration, Palliative Care Program

 Chief Executive Officer, Center to Advance Palliative Care